oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Revision History
 <revision-history-for-withdrawn-and-superseded>
-It MUST be tested that the revision history contains at least two entries.
+It SHALL be tested that the revision history contains at least two entries.

 The relevant values for `$.document.category` are: